zouroboros/plants-at-home/README.md

     lein do clean, cljsbuild once min

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

+##

+* Country name in countries.json and FAOSTAT_data_3-4 are different.
+(Republic of Congo vs. Congo)
+* improve ui

 ## License

-Copyright © 2014 FIXME
+Copyright © 2017

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.